Second Battle of Algeciras: Superb and the rearguard

 At 20:00, Saumarez led his ships into the Gut after the combined squadron, but in the gathering dusk Moreno's squadron was already out of sight and the British admiral realised that his ships were too slow to catch the French and Spanish ships in their current formation before they reached the comparative safety of the open ocean.
 At 20:40, with the wind picking up, he therefore instructed the squadron to break formation and attack the rear of the combined squadron, directing his orders at Keats in Superb, whose ship was the fastest.
 Keats immediately set all sail.
 The wind soon freshened to a hard gale in the Straits and with foresail and top-gallants set the Superb went at 11 1/2 knots and by 22:00 had regained sight of the combined squadron's rearguard, which consisted of the 112-gun ships and the Saint Antoine.
 Behind, all Keats could see was Caesar and Venerable in the distance, and by 23:00 only Caesar was still in sight, more than 3 nmi behind Superb.

 Although he was now facing considerable odds, Keats steered Superb to within 350 yd of the Real Carlos.
 She poured three successive broadsides into the Spanish before fire was returned, so unexpected was the attack.
 By 23:20, Keats was coming under fire from all three vessels of the Franco-Spanish rearguard, although evading much of it by the simple tactic of not illuminating his ship so that the ships of the combined squadron fired on one another more than on their British opponent.
 Linois had also ordered his ships to extinguish their lights, but this only added to the confusion of the Spanish ships in the squadron.
 The moon had set and the night was quite dark, which contributed to the ineffectiveness of the Spanish gunnery.
 Real Carlos fired randomly at the British ship but failed to strike it once during the brief engagement.
-Keats' ship was much more accurate however, firing three broadsides before Superb was carried beyond Real Carlos and towards Saint Antoine.
+Keats's ship was much more accurate however, firing three broadsides before Superb was carried beyond Real Carlos and towards Saint Antoine.
 The British broadsides caused severe damage, knocking away the foretopmast and causing a fire to break out on the Spanish ship's deck following the third broadside.
 The fire grew rapidly and soon was so fierce that it could be plainly seen by observers at Gibraltar.